psanan/swiss-german-english/README.md

 A given Swiss German string should only appear in a single entry.
 Entries can have multiple strings in each language.
 Any of the English or High German strings must be a valid translation of any of the Swiss German strings.
+This covers variations both in spelling (which should only be relevant for Swiss German), interchangeable strings in the source language (e.g. "doch" and "moll" in Swiss German), and multiple valid translations in the target languages.

 Strings should not be capitalized, except for
 * Full sentences